When: Wed., August 22, 2018

 This one day lecture – demo event will be a great chance to apply the Essential Principles of Signal & Power Integrity to real world measurement examples.
 We will illustrate best measurement practices through live demonstrations using oscilloscopes, probes and test boards.

-As a thank you for attending* this one-day event you will receive a 3 month complimentary subscription to the Teledyne LeCroy SI Academy courtesy of Stefan Wierzoch, Teledyne LeCroy, and Ward Davis Associates.
+All attendees*will receive a 3 month complimentary subscription to the Teledyne LeCroy Signal Integrity Academy courtesy of Stefan Wierzoch, Teledyne LeCroy, and Ward Davis Associates.

 10:30AM – 12:00PM